Skip to contents

 silent

 Verbosity level between 0 and 2.
-If 1 (the default), most of the informational messages of compiler and sampler are suppressed.
+If 1 (default), most informational messages are suppressed.
 If 2, even more messages are suppressed.
-The actual sampling progress is still printed.
-Set refresh = 0 to turn this off as well.
-If using backend = "rstan" you can also set open_progress = FALSE to prevent opening additional progress bars.
+Sampling progress is still printed - set refresh = 0 to disable.
+For backend = "rstan", also set open_progress = FALSE to prevent additional progress bars.

 run_model

 logical.
-If FALSE, the model is not fitted but instead the function will return the model file and the data / initial values that are needed to fit the model outside of mvgam
+If FALSE, the model is not fitted but instead the function returns the model file and the data/initial values needed to fit the model outside of mvgam.

 return_model_data